Abditus0/pfSense-VLAN-Network-DMZ-Web-Server-Lab/README.md

 ## Testing the isolation

 Rules on paper mean nothing.
-I tested every VLAN against every other VLAN to prove the segmentation actually held.
+I tested every VLAN against every other VLAN to prove the segmentation worked.

 From **Management-PC**: web access to DMZ works, SSH on 2222 works, can ping every gateway.
 Full access as expected.